aefarrell/aefarrell.github.io/_posts/2020-11-28-sizing_a_gooseneck_example.md

 $$\dot{m} = Q_{std} \cdot \rho \left(p_{std}, T_{std} \right) $$
 with $Q$ the flow at standard conditions and $\rho$ the density at standard conditions.

 *Note* The required vent flow is given in SCFH, this is not temperature or pressure dependent and $\dot{m}$ is a constant.
-If the flow given was a true volumetric flowrate, then $\dot{m}$ would be a function of temperature and pressure in general.
-This is one of those things that routinely snags inexperienced engineers as a flow in terms of a standard volume *looks* like a volumetric flowrate, it's in units of volume, but really isn't one since the temperature and pressure are set to standard state by definition.
+If the flow given was a true volumetric flow rate, then $\dot{m}$ would be a function of temperature and pressure in general.
+This is one of those things that routinely snags inexperienced engineers as a flow in terms of a standard volume *looks* like a volumetric flow rate, it's in units of volume, but really isn't one since the temperature and pressure are set to standard state by definition.

 The Reynolds number in terms of the mass velocity is